IBM-Bluemix-Docs/mass-data-migration/getting-started.md

 {{site.data.keyword.mdms_full}} helps you move terabytes to petabytes of data into {{site.data.keyword.cloud_notm}} in a fast, simple, and secure way.
 This tutorial shows you how to request your data transfer device by using the {{site.data.keyword.cloud_notm}} console.
 {: shortdesc}

-Your {{site.data.keyword.mdms_short}} order's on us.
 For a limited time, you can order a {{site.data.keyword.mdms_short}} device free of charge, without incurring costs to your {{site.data.keyword.cloud_notm}} account.
-To learn more, check out [What's new](/docs/infrastructure/mass-data-migration?topic=mass-data-migration-releases).
+To learn more, check out [What's new](/docs/mass-data-migration?topic=mass-data-migration-releases).
 {: tip}

 ## Before you begin